Clustering Partially Observed Graphs via Convex Optimization: Main Results

-Our algorithm is based on convex optimization, and either {\em (a)} outputs a clustering that is guaranteed to the one that minimizes the number of observed disagreements, or {\em (b)} declares ``failure" -- in which case one could potentially try some other approximate methods.
-In particular, it never produces a suboptimal clustering.
-We now briefly present the main idea, then describe the algorithm, and finally present our main results -- analytical characterizations of when the algorithm succeeds.
+Our setup for the graph clustering problem is as follows.
+We are given a partially observed graph of $ n $ nodes, whose adjacency matrix is $\A \in \mathbb{R}^{n\times n}$, which has $a_{i,j} = 1$ if there is an edge between nodes $i$ and $j$, $a_{i,j} = 0$ if there is no edge, and $a_{i,j} = $``?'' if we do not know.
+(Here we follow the convention that $a_{i,i}=0$ for all $i$.)
+Let $\OmegaO\triangleq\{(i,j):a_{i,j}\neq ?\}$ be the set of observed node pairs.
+The goal to find the {optimal clustering}, i.e., the one that has the minimum number of disagreements (defined in Section~\ref{sec:intro_approach}) in $\OmegaO$.

-{\bf Setup:} We are given a partially observed graph, whose adjacency matrix is $\A$ -- which has $a_{ij} = 1$ is there is an edge between nodes $i$ and $j$, $a_{ij} = 0$ if there is no edge, and $a_{ij} = ?$ if we do not know.
-Let $\OmegaO$ be the set of observed entries, i.e. the set of elements of $\A$ that are known to be 0 or 1.
-We want to find the {\em optimal clustering}, i.e. the one that has the minimum number of disagreements in $\OmegaO$.
+In the rest of this section, we present our algorithm for the above task and analyze its performance under the planted partition model with partial observations.
+We also study the optimality of the performance of our algorithm by deriving a necessary condition for any algorithm to succeed.